 This news release describes the OCDE’s initial plans for the SUMS grant.

-The state and regional leaders for the MTSS SUMS grant
+Contact information for the state and regional leaders for the MTSS SUMS grant.

 Local Control Accountability Plan (LCAP) and MTSS Alignment

-An information handout on aligning the LCAP and MTSS.
+An information handout on aligning the LCAP and MTSS and includes an LCAP/MTSS Crosswalk.

 MTSS Core Component Resources